rvp-group/mad-icp/README.md

     <br />
 </div>

-# :gift: Install
+# Install using `pip`
-You can download MAD-ICP using pip
+You can download/install MAD-ICP using `pip`
 ```bash
 pip install mad-icp
 ```

-# :rocket: Usage
+# Usage

 We provide a Python launcher for Rosbag1, Rosbag2, and KITTI binary formats.
 The dataset configuration file is important for the sensor characteristics and extrinsic information (typically, ground truths are not expressed in the LiDAR frame).

-The internal parameters are in `configurations/params.cfg`.
+The internal parameters are in `configurations/params.cfg` (at the moment if you install this via `pip` you need to clone the repo).
 All the experiments have been run with this same set.
-To run the pipeline, choose the appropriate dataset configuration file (`kitti.cfg`for this example) and type:
+To run the pipeline, choose the appropriate dataset configuration file (`kitti.cfg` for this example) and type:
 ```bash
 cd mad-icp/
 mad_icp --data-path /input_dir/ \